alexlop29/build-mern-ecommerce-site/README.md

 - Use `styled components` to edit the dashboard and product details UI
 - Consider StoryBook components
 - Consider unit tests
-- Create docker-file to run front-end and back-end development locally
+- Create docker-compose to run front-end and back-end development locally